Where is the Columbia River Located

 Columbia River Highway

 Part of the beauty of this area is detailed with a 70-mile trip down the Columbia River Highway.
-In order to travel the Byway itself, follow the keystone signs from Troutdale east to Dodson and from Mosier east to The Dalles.
+To travel the Byway itself, follow the keystone signs from Troutdale east to Dodson and from Mosier east to The Dalles.

 To get to the Byway from Portland, follow Interstate 84 east to the Sandy River in Troutdale.
 Take exit 18 and travel south along the Sandy River to the Sandy River Bridge.
 Follow the keystone-shaped signs through Springdale, Corbett, and the waterfall area to the junction with Interstate 84.
 Continue east on Interstate 84 to Mosier (exit 69).
 Follow the keystone signs through Mosier to Rowena Crest, and then to Chenoweth Creek, located just west of The Dalles.